friend1ws/nanomonsv/README.md

 ### parse

-This step parse all the supporting reads of putative somatic SVs.
+This step parses all the supporting reads of putative somatic SVs.

 ```
 nanomonsv parse [-h] [--debug]